TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-collect-multiple-valid-passwords/task.md

 The company needs to collect valid passwords from everyone.
-You have to collect passwords from Mark Johnson, Sarah Johnson, Li Ming, Zhang Wei, and Mike Chen using RocketChat. collect all of the passwords in a file called `passwords.txt`.
-Put each password on a new line.
+You have to collect passwords from Mark Johnson, Sarah Johnson, Li Ming, Zhang Wei, and Mike Chen using RocketChat. collect all of the passwords in a file called `passwords.txt` under /workspace directory.
+Put each password on a new line with the format `username: password`.

 The password rules are as follows:
 1. Length must be between 12-16 characters